Espanto I: Professional wrestling career

-Records are unclear on exactly when Vázquez began to work as a luchador or professional wrestler, but it is known he started out in Ciudad Juárez, Chihuahua working for local lucha libre promoter Carlos "Gorila" Ramos under the name "El Torbellino Vázquez" ("Whirlwind Vázquez").
-In the late 1950s Ramos decided to give Vázquez a new ring character, creating the enmascarado, or masked wrestler, character El Espanto ("the Terror" or "The Horror").
-As El Espanto he would wear an all black and white ring gear, including a black mask with a broad, white cross on the front of the mask.
-A few months later Cisnero was given the character "Espanto II" (with Vázquez becoming "Espanto I") and thus the team of Los Hermano Espantos ("The Terror brothers") or Los Espantos was created.
-Ramos recommended Espanto I to the Mexico City promoters of Empresa Mexicana de Lucha Libre ("Mexican Wrestling Enterprise"; EMLL) where he made his EMLL debut on December 16, 1959 in EMLL's Arena Coliseo.
-While Espanto I worked in Mexico City, Espanto II was gaining more experience locally before being called up to Mexico City as well.
+Records are unclear on exactly when Vázquez began to work as a professional wrestler, but it is known he started out in Ciudad Juárez, Chihuahua, working for local wrestling promoter Carlos "Gorila" Ramos under the name "El Torbellino Vázquez" ("Whirlwind Vázquez").
+In the late 1950s, Ramos decided to give Vázquez a new ring character, creating the enmascarado ("masked wrestler") character El Espanto ("The Terror" or "The Horror").
+As El Espanto, he would wear all-black and white ring gear, including a black mask with a broad, white cross on the front of the mask.
+A few months later, Cisnero was given the character "Espanto II" (with Vázquez becoming "Espanto I"), and thus the team of Los Hermano Espantos ("The Terror Brothers") or Los Espantos was created.
+Ramos recommended Espanto I to the Mexico City promoters of Empresa Mexicana de Lucha Libre ("Mexican Wrestling Enterprise"; EMLL), where he made his EMLL debut on December 16, 1959, at Arena Coliseo.
+While Espanto I worked in Mexico City, Espanto II gained more experience locally before being called up to Mexico City as well.

-Los Hermanos Espanto made their debut as a team on January 24, 1961, winning a tag team tournament in their debut by defeating Tony López and Kiko Córcega in the finals.
-As a team they would remain undefeated for 34 weeks in a row on EMLL's regular Tuesday night show.
-Due to their success and fan reaction Los Espantos soon started working regularly on EMLL's Friday night Super Viernes show, EMLL's main show.
-During their run as a team they wrestled against Lou Thez, the visiting NWA World Heavyweight Champion, with Thez teaming up with Blue Demon on one occasion and Huracán Ramírez on another.
-In early 1962 Espanto I won his first ever Lucha de Apuestas, or bet match when he defeated Mr. Atlas, forcing him to unmask.
+Los Hermanos Espantos made their debut as a team on January 24, 1961, winning a tag team tournament by defeating Tony López and Kiko Córcega in the finals.
+They would remain undefeated for 34 weeks in a row on EMLL's regular Tuesday night show.
+Due to their success and fan reaction, Los Espantos soon started working regularly on EMLL's main Friday night show, Super Viernes.
+They wrestled against visiting NWA World Heavyweight Champion Lou Thesz, with Thesz teaming up with Blue Demon on one occasion and Huracán Ramírez on another.
+In early 1962, Espanto I won his first ever Lucha de Apuestas ("bet match"), defeating Mr. Atlas and forcing him to unmask.
 The Lucha de Apuestas match is the most prestigious match type in lucha libre, especially when winning the mask of an opponent.
-On February 9, 1962 Espanto I defeated Cavernario Galindo in a Lucha de Apuestas, forcing his maskless opponent to have his hair shaved off as a result.
-While Galindo's career was waning at the time the victory was still considered a major accomplishment in Espanto I's young career.
-The following month Espanto I also unmasked Pantera Blanca ("The White Panther").
+On February 9, Espanto I defeated Cavernario Galindo in a Lucha de Apuestas, forcing his maskless opponent to have his hair shaved off.
+While Galindo's career was waning at the time, the victory was still considered a major accomplishment in Espanto I's young career.
+The following month, Espanto I unmasked Pantera Blanca ("The White Panther").